wplam107/rep_db/README.md

-# Data Acquisition and Database Loading for US Representitive Data
+# Data Acquisition and Database Loading for US Representative Data